JosephJ12/DesktopScoreViewer/README.rst

 ==================
-The DesktopScoreViewer program does exactly as its name implies: it gathers game scores and data and displays them live on a mini GUI in the top rightt corner of your screen.
+The DesktopScoreViewer program does exactly as its name implies: it gathers game scores and data and displays them live on a mini GUI on the top right corner of your screen.
 This allows the user to casually follow games without it being too intrusive or distracting.